keithpitt/vendor/Readme.markdown

 During the early days of Vendor development, another dependency/package manager called [CocoaPods](https://github.com/alloy/cocoapods) came on the seen.
-I had a look into the project, but *I* like my all the source files in my project to be in one place.
+I had a look into the project, but _I_ like my all the source files in my project to be in one place.
 I didn't like the idea of compiling all my dependencies into a static lib.
-I also don't like the approach of *requiring* all libs to be commited to the main repo.
+I also don't like the approach of _requiring_ all libs to be commited to the main CocoaPods repo (just like [homebrew](https://github.com/mxcl/homebrew)).
 I think it puts alot of pressure on the maintainer to make sure that he reviews all the libs and that they're not doing anything smelly.

 In saying that, trying to solve the problem of iOS dependency